 Should be able to identify network security threats and determine efforts to counter them

-- 1) Should be able to write code for relevant algorithms. - 2) Should be able to write a secure access client for access to a server - 3) Should be able to send and receive secure mails
+1) Should be able to write code for relevant algorithms.

+2) Should be able to write a secure access client for access to a server

 To study various aspects of Degradation model, digitalization of circulate and block circulate metrics.